ant-design/ant-design/components/form/index.en-US.md

 1. Form `initialValues` is the first priority
 2. Field `initialValue` is secondary \*.
 Does not work when multiple Item with same `name` setting the `initialValue`

+### Why can't `getFieldsValue` get value at first render?

+`getFieldsValue` returns collected field data by default, but the Form.Item node is not ready at the first render.
+You can get all field data by `getFieldsValue(true)`.

 ### Why does `onFieldsChange` trigger three times on change when field sets `rules`?

 Validating is also part of the value updating.
 It pass follow steps: